pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - `svg.draggable.js` plugin for `svg.js` had to be modified to work in a ES6 module environment
 - Uhe `intersections.js` file contains a syntactically modified part of the [KLD Intersections](https://github.com/thelonious/kld-intersections) library
 - If you are using only the distribution version of gridcross, you don't have to worry about this as they are both included in the package.
-- Both modified libraries are checked into the repository.

 ## Todos